Spinners Keep Bangladesh In Contest Against West Indies - UrduPoint

 Cornwall dismissed Liton for 71 to break his 126-run seventh wicket stand with Mehidy after the pair helped Bangladesh recover from 155-5.

+"It is always a good feeling to take five wickets.
+I helped put the team in a good position to win the test," Cornwall said.

-Resuming on 105-4, Bangladesh -- who must win the game to avoid a series defeat -- earlier pinned great hopes on Mushfiqur, their most experienced batsman.
+"We are slightly in the driver's seat.
+Tomorrow is an important day for us.
+We just have to bat well in the first hour."
+Resuming on 105-4, Bangladesh earlier pinned great hopes on Mushfiqur, their most experienced batsman.

-Senior Bangladeshi cricketers Abdur Razzak and Shahriar Nafees formally retired during the lunch break, ending their career to join the country's cricket administration.
+Senior Bangladeshi cricketers Abdur Razzak and Shahriar Nafees meanwhile formally retired during the lunch break, ending their careers to join the country's cricket administration.

 Left-arm spinner Razzak, who played 13 Tests and 153 one-day internationals and 34 Twenty20 internationals, was recently named as a member of the selection committee.